If you're an IT-literate graduate in business, geography or languages, a career in freight forwarding could be right up your street

-Freight forwarders use computer systems to arrange the best means of transport, taking into account the type of goods and the customers' delivery requirements.
-They use the services of shipping lines, airlines and road and rail freight operators.
+You will use computer systems to arrange the best means of transport, taking into account the type of goods and the customers delivery requirements.
+You'll use the services of shipping lines, airlines and road and rail freight operators.

 In some cases, the freight forwarding company itself provides the service.

-Companies vary in size and type, from those operating on a national and international basis to smaller, more specialised firms, who deal with particular types of goods or operate within particular geographical areas.
+Companies vary in size and type, from those operating on a national and international basis to smaller, more specialised firms, which deal with particular types of goods or operate within particular geographical areas.

 Activities vary depending on the type and size of employer but typically include:

-- investigating and planning the most appropriate route for a shipment, taking account of the perishable or hazardous nature of the goods, cost, transit time and security;
+- investigating and planning the most appropriate route for a shipment, taking into account the perishable or hazardous nature of goods, cost, transit time and security;

-- arranging appropriate packing, taking account of climate, terrain, weight, nature of goods and cost, and the delivery and warehousing of goods at their final destination;
+- arranging appropriate packing, taking into account the climate, terrain, weight, cost and nature of goods and also the delivery and warehousing of goods at their final destination;

 - negotiating contracts, transportation and handling costs;